linuxfce/beautiful-jekyll/aboutme.md

 </div>

 </div>

- I'm also trying to work with [Firefox](http://tinyurl.com/o4zpxgb) new [WebExtensions API](http://tinyurl.com/oquzmyx), in order to migrate some of my old addons, build with the old sdk, to the new **WebExtensions API**, a cross-browser system for developing extensions.
-To a large extent the system is compatible with the extension API supported by Google Chrome and Opera and the W3C Draft Community Group.
-Extensions written for these browsers will in most cases run in Firefox or Microsoft Edge with just a few changes.
-The API is also fully compatible with multiprocess Firefox.
-I'm having all kinds of issues with this, but, on the other hand that was the way I start up with Node.Js with Express &amp; to learn how to build the software for a local Library maintain by volunteers, I'm experimenting to this also with the **Django framework** in my localhost on my Desktop PC.

    Thanks for (hopefully not) wasting your time reading this page, any suggestions just make a pull request on my [GitHub Acc](https://github.com/linuxfce) .